quarkiverse/quarkiverse/docs/Home.md

 - Automated and secured publishing of your maven releases to Maven Central.
 - Automated Cross-testing of your extension with Quarkus builds/releases (see https://github.com/quarkusio/quarkus-ecosystem-ci)
-- Inclusion in registry used by Quarkus tooling to browse extensions (i.e. code.quarkus, command line and IDE tools).
 - Consistent formatting and release of project
 - Quarkus team members can in an emergency (i.e. maintainers are missing) help and fix issues.